-Patient Experience and Function is a critical topic area within the NQF portfolio of measures.
-This measurement domain is focused on quality metrics associated with patient satisfaction and experience of care, patient reported outcomes measures (PROMs), and care coordination.

-The United States healthcare system has increasingly embraced the idea that patient experience of care delivery is not simply important because of its association with positive clinical outcomes, but is a desirable endpoint unto itself.^{1,2} Nonetheless, ensuring that each person and family is engaged within a care partnership is critical to achieving better patient outcomes.3 Care coordination measures also represent a fundamental component for the success of this integrated approach, providing a multidimensional framework that spans the continuum of care and promotes quality care delivery, better patient experiences, and more meaningful outcomes.4-6 Well-coordinated care encompasses effective communication among all patient and provider inputs of the care spectrum.^{7,8} It also ensures that accountable structures and processes are in place for the integration of comprehensive plans of care across providers and settings.9
+PEF is a measurement domain focused on the quality of patient satisfaction and experience of care, patient-reported outcome measures (PROMs), and care coordination.
+The United States (U.S.) healthcare system has increasingly embraced the idea that patient experience of care delivery is not simply important because of its association with positive clinical outcomes, but also because it is a desirable endpoint unto itself.^{1,2} Ensuring that each person and family is engaged within a care partnership is critical to achieving better patient outcomes.3 Care coordination measures also represent a fundamental component of the success of this integrated approach, providing a multidimensional framework that spans the continuum of care and promotes quality care delivery, better patient experiences, and more meaningful outcomes.4-6 Well-coordinated care encompasses effective communication among all patient and provider inputs of the care spectrum.^{7,8} It also ensures that accountable structures and processes are in place for the integration of comprehensive plans of care across providers and settings.9